-There has been a substantial amount of research on grid mapping in dynamic environments.
-Fox et al. [8] propose two methods to discard measurements in the localization process that are unlikely to be due to mapped objects.
+Fox et al. [8] discuss two methods to discard measurements in the localization process that are unlikely to be due to mapped objects.
 One of these methods is the entropy filter.
 It accounts for only those measurements that confirm the robot's belief - which can lead to over-confidence.
 As opposed to that, our method always accounts for the whole stream of measurements after a predicted change in the environment.
-The second method which Fox et al. describe [8] - the distance filter - discards measurements with ranges smaller than predicted from the current map.
+The second method which Fox et al. discuss in [8] - the distance filter - discards measurements with ranges smaller than predicted from the current map.
 While the latter is suited for the case that unexpected objects appear, it can not handle changes where objects are removed from the scene.
 In contrast, our approach is not only able to detect voxels that turn from occupied to free and vice versa, but also reasons about changes of non-binary map values.

-Hähnel et al. [4] introduce a hidden variable that indicates whether a measurement is caused by a dynamic object.
-In contrast to our method, both Fox et al. [8] and Hähnel et al. [4] treat dynamic objects as outliers instead of adjusting the map accordingly.
+Hähnel et al. [4] introduce a hidden variable which indicates whether a measurement is caused by a dynamic object.
+In contrast to our method, both [8] and [4] treat dynamic objects as outliers instead of adjusting the map accordingly.

 Other approaches incorporate information about the dynamics within the map.
-Arbuckle et al. [7] store multiple occupancy values estimated over different timescales in so-called Temporal Occupancy Grids.
+Arbuckle et al. [7] store multiple occupancy values estimated over different timescales in socalled Temporal Occupancy Grids.
 While this introduces additional parameters and memory consumption, our approach keeps track of only the most recent map.

 Luber et al. [9] model the occurrence of humans by a Poisson process.
 They store the learned parameter - the temporal rate at which a person appears at a certain point in space - in a so-called affordance map.
 Saarinen et al. [10] extend this approach by learning two rates: the one at which occupied cells turn free, and vice versa.
-Additionally, they use a weighting method to prefer recent measurements over older ones.
+Additionally, they use a simple weighting method to prefer recent measurements over older ones.
 Meyer-Delius et al. [11] extend the Bayesian update formula for the occupancy posterior by a state transition probability.
 The latter term is not given a priori but estimated during operation.
-Compared to the these previous methods, our approach is more general in the sense that it forgoes an explicit model of the underlying dynamics.
+Compared to the methods in [9], [10], and [11], our approach is more general in the sense that it forgoes an explicit model of the underlying dynamics.

 Biber and Duckett [12] maintain multiple maps learned from data on different timescales.
 Similar to Yamauchi and R. Beer [13], they use recency-weighted averaging to suppress old measurements.
-In their approach, the decay-rate of the weighting term depends on the timescale.
-In both approaches, the weighting terms have to be fixed a priori while our algorithm estimates the breakpoint for each region individually.1
+In [12], the decay-rate of the weighting term depends on the timescale.
+In [12], and [13], the weighting terms have to be fixed a priori while our algorithm estimates the breakpoint for each region individually.

 All approaches discussed so far either assume a binary occupancy state or work with the most likely maps only instead of the full posterior distribution.
-As opposed to that, we leverage the full posterior over real-valued maps, which we consider to be the most significant difference to all approaches discussed in this section.
+As opposed to that, we leverage the full posterior over real-valued maps, which we consider to be the most significant difference to all approaches in this section.